-The complaint alleged that certain pages on the District's website were not in compliance with Section 504 and Title II because they were inaccessible to persons with certain disabilities, including, but not limited to, vision impairments.
+The complaint alleged that certain pages on the District's website were not in compliance with Section 504 and Title II because they were inaccessible to individuals with certain disabilities, including, but not limited to, vision impairments.
 The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that the webpages listed above had accessibility issues for individuals with disabilities.
-The Complainant then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.
+The Complainant then provided OCR with a list of errors copied and pasted from the website accessibility checkers that she used.

-OCR conducted a preliminary examination of the web pages identified by the Complainant and found possible compliance concerns as to whether the District's online programs, services, and activities were accessible to individuals with disabilities.
-For example, on several of the webpages identified by the Complainant the keyboard controls were not visually apparent, making it more difficult for users with physical and visual impairments to access website content and functions.
-Further, some content on the webpages was only accessible with the use of a computer mouse, limiting the accessibility for individuals who are blind, have low vision or have fine motor control issues.
-In addition, certain images did not have meaningful alternative text, some links were not meaningfully labeled, and some PDFs lacked selectable text.
-Lastly, on several webpages, the visual contrast between the background and foreground was low for certain text, which affects the readability of the site content for all viewers, including those with color blindness, low vision, and certain cognitive/neurological disabilities.
+OCR conducted a preliminary examination of the webpages identified by the Complainant and found possible compliance concerns as to whether the District's online programs, services, and activities were accessible to individuals with disabilities.
+For example, on several of the webpages identified by the Complainant, certain images did not have meaningful alternative text and links were not meaningfully labeled.
+In addition, the webpages lacked a skip navigation link, making it more difficult for users with physical and visual impairments to access website content and functions.
+Lastly, on several pages, the visual contrast between the background and foreground was low, which affects the readability of the site content for all viewers, including those with color blindness, low vision, and certain cognitive/neurological disabilities.